hwc2021/GSAT/README.md

        graphMap             conduct graph mapping to detect mapped paths in a graph for query sequence graphCorr            correct the sequences in a graph by using long reads.
-HIFI reads is recommanded. graphSimplify        simplify the graph based on supported mapped paths of long reads. rmOverlap            remove the overlaping regions from a graph
+HIFI reads is recommanded. graphSimplify        simplify the graph based on supported mapped paths of long reads. rmOverlap            remove the overlaping regions from a graph. graphClip            clip the graph based on the supports of long reads. graphMerge           merge all possible nodes.
+       graphStat            generate a summary of assembled graphs. graphMatrix          generate a distance matrix across different graphs.

     -- Pipelines
        graphShort           generate a Organelle Graph from a raw graph of de novo assembly